Grand Hotel et de Milan: Exquisite elegance in Milan's fashion district

 Ristorante Don Carlos: Osso Buco

 The dinner comes to a climax with an exquisite braised Osso Buco served with saffron risotto.
-The ossobuco veal shank is slow cooked, tender and rich as it slides of the central bone.
-The risotto is a golden layer of ephemeral joy, beautifully complementing the meat.
+The ossobuco veal shank is slow-cooked, tender, and rich as it slides off the central bone.
+The risotto is a golden layer of ephemeral joy, beautifully complimenting the meat.

 Both the veal loin and the ossobuco are gorgeously accompanied by the remaining glasses of Chardonnay.
-Its full bodied grand texture cuts across the flavor profiles of the meat, acting like a separate element of the dishes.
+It is full-bodied grand texture cuts across the flavor profiles of the meat, acting as a separate element of the dishes.

 Lingering over coffee and apple strudel, three hours have passed in a pas de deux of exquisite Haute Cuisine.
 Dinner at Don Pedro is an immersion into a classical history of opera and La Scala, while the innovative hand of Chef Moia reminds us that in this gorgeous setting it is still the culinary journey that takes precedence.